Self Drive Itineraries

 As you leave Copping, watch for the turnoff to the right to the Kellevie Road.

-After a series of particularly sharp hairpin turns, the road will emerge from the forest and onto open farmland.
+After a series of sharp hairpin turns, the road will emerge from the forest and onto open farmland.
 Watch for the turnoff to the right onto the Nugent Road.

 Drive through the hamlet of Nugent and follow the road through more forest until it joins the A3 Tasman Highway just to the east of Buckland.